Skip to main content

 Town and parish councils are not affected by local government reorganisation.

-We will keep residents, businesses and other partners informed about the progress of local government reorganisation in Kent and will give you the opportunity to get involved.
+We will keep residents, businesses and other partners informed about the progress of Local Government Reorganisation in Kent and will give you the opportunity to get involved.

 In the meantime, if you have any concerns, questions or views that you would like us to be aware of please email reorganisation@tunbridgewells.gov.uk